Project 1 EECS 370 (Fall 2024)

 And here is the corresponding machine language:

 !!
-Your output should only include the machine code in decimal !!
+Your output should only include the machine code in hexadecimal !!

 !!
-The address and hex information is for your understanding !!
+The addresses and notes are just for your understanding !!

 !!
 See spec.mc.correct for what your output should look like !!